Auntie Bertha Cloon

 John and Alice Weeks (neé Smith), who may or may not have known Bertha and Frank, lived in Palmer, Massachusetts, where in 1910 they owned a fish market, and had four children, ranging in age from 15- to 7-years old.
 Their youngest child was Helen Weeks, who was destined to be Jean Carty's mother.
 Alice was pregnant at the time with her fifth child, Phillip James Weeks, who was born on March 20, 1910 in Palmer.
 Tragically, Alice died three weeks after his birth, and her husband John passed away only a month later from a type of kidney infection known as Bright's disease.
 Bertha and Frank took in newborn Phillip, and two years later adopted him, changing his name to Phillip Weeks Davis.
 The other Weeks children went to live in other homes, with Helen, who was only 8-years old at the time, going to live with her Sunday School teacher Jennie Elsie Brainerd.

 Bertha and Frank by 1920 had moved to Springfield, Massachusetts, where they had a house on Coleman Street, near the Springfield Armory.
 They also had with them, by this time, a little-year girl named Adele Maryland (Aunt Dele), whose parents had either died or given her up.
 Frank worked as a Teamster operating trolley cars in Springfield, which must have been a prosperous job, and Phillip and Dele fondly remembered driving around town with him in a large fancy motor car that he owned.
-Sadly, Frank around 1928 took sick, and he died in 1930 after two years in decline.
+Sadly, Frank around 1928 took sick, and he died on Sept.
+25, 1930 in Springfield, Massachusetts, after two years in decline.

 The 1930 U.S. census lists Bertha as a widow and shows her at a house in Boston with one Louise Davis, who may have been either one of Frank's sisters, or the wife of one of his brothers.
 However, Bertha must have still been living in Springfield, as Jean Harris notes that in 1932 when she was about one-year old, she lived for awhile in Springfield with Auntie Bertha and Dele.
 Phillip by then had moved out and was living on his own, and Dele, who was only 17 or 18 years old, soon moved out as well when she married a young man from Bismark, North Dakota (but born in Palmer, Massachusetts) named James Duncan Wallace (1911-1975?).
 Bertha, who was used to a house filled with people, became depressed, and Jean recalls that there was talk of Bertha being being suicidal.
 However, Philip and Dele made a point of visiting often to check up on Bertha and to help keep her spirits up.